Kryptos: Clues given for passage 4

 When commenting in 2006 about his error in passage 2, Sanborn said that the answers to the first three passages contain clues to the fourth passage.
 In November 2010, Sanborn released a clue, publicly stating that "NYPVTT", the 64th to 69th letters in passage 4, become "BERLIN" after decryption.

 Sanborn gave The New York Times another clue in November 2014: the letters "MZFPK", the 70th through 74th letters in passage 4, become "CLOCK" after decryption.
 The 74th letter is K in both the plaintext and ciphertext, meaning that it is possible for a character to encrypt to itself.
 Sanborn further stated that in order to solve passage 4, "You'd better delve into that particular clock", but added: "There are several really interesting clocks in Berlin."
 In 2025, Sanborn confirmed that the plaintext referred to the World Clock.

 In an article published on January 29, 2020, by The New York Times, Sanborn gave another clue: at positions 26 to 34, ciphertext "QQPRNGKSS" is the word "NORTHEAST".

 In August 2020, Sanborn revealed that the four letters in positions 22 through 25, ciphertext "FLRV", in the plaintext are "EAST".
 Sanborn commented that he "released this layout to several people as early as April".

-In October 2025, Howard Carter’s description of the painted casket (No. 21) in The Tomb of Tut-ankh-Amen Vol. I (Pages 165-175) gained renewed attention in Kryptos online community groups, where a cipher workbook dated June 2025 was posted by Magnificent Robe.
-In his account of unpacking the painted casket, with its left and right panels, Carter wrote that "Now the second layer [sic] presented us with our first problem, a problem that was constantly to recur—how best to handle cloth that crumbled at the touch.
-It was to become a puzzle."
-On the "second layer," Carter observed a "magnificent royal robe,” concealing the a false bottom of the casket and "whatever might lie beneath."